bkleinen/bkleinen.github.io/classes/ws2019/wt2-usability/assignments/assignment_02.md

 * the persona hypothesis
 * a list of the conducted interviews
 * the results of the interpretation session
+* a photo and the categories of your affinity
 * your Personas

 *you create one PDF in the group with all names, and each member of the